Wizehire now integrates with RUN Powered by ADP® and ADP Workforce Now®.

 Market Competitiveness

 Market research is everything when determining what to pay.
-You start by checking how your compensation measures against industry standards and location.
+You should start by comparing your compensation to industry standards and location.
 Talent scarcity also plays a significant role.

 Then comes the big question: Do you want to lead, lag, or match the market regarding compensation?
 For instance, do you aim to be a leader with top-tier packages, stick with the average market rates, or take a more conservative approach?
 Researching your direct competitors can help you make this decision based on your company objectives and recruiting budget.